Budgets are tight – how can I recognise and reward my staff?

 8. Flexible working options

 You could, for instance, consider rewarding a top performer with flexible working hours, which allows them to change work hours outside of core business times within certain parameters.
-This can vary based on the needs of the organisation and employee, but often includes compressed working weeks, such as compressing a five-day week into four days, flex time, flexible leave options, part-time employment and job sharing.
+This can vary based on the needs of the organisation and employee, but often includes:

 9. Additional annual leave

-You could, for instance, offer a top performer the opportunity to take an afternoon off or have a long weekend.
+You could offer a high performer the opportunity to take an afternoon off or have a long weekend.
 Offering an additional day or two of annual leave each year is another option.
-Such staff rewards help your employees feel that their efforts have been recognised while giving them an opportunity to rejuvenate, which is particularly important if they’ve just completed a complex or all-encompassing project.
+Such employee rewards help your employees feel that their efforts have been recognised while giving them an opportunity to rejuvenate, which is particularly important if they’ve just completed a complex or all-encompassing project.

 Final points to keep in mind